armanislams/tcbr-booking-sheets-bot/README.md

 9. Open your Google Sheet in a browser, click the **Share** button (top right), paste the Service Account email, set its permission to **Viewer**, and click **Share**.

 ### Step 3: Set up Telegram Bot
-To receive real-time notifications on Telegram:
+To receive notifications and run interactive commands:
 1. Contact `@BotFather` on Telegram and send the `/newbot` command.
 2. Follow the prompts to name your bot and copy the API token (e.g., `8639701436:AA...`).
 3. Create a Telegram Channel or Group, add your bot as an Administrator, and write a test message.
 4. Retrieve your chat ID.
 You can send a message in the channel and query `https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates` to find the `"chat":{"id": -100xxxxxxxxxx}` property.
+5. Search for your bot name directly and click **Start** (or send `/start`) to initiate a private chat so you can run commands privately.

 ### Step 4: Set up MongoDB (Recommended for Production)
 For production deployments like Render, local filesystems are ephemeral (recreated on every restart/deploy).
 To keep your snapshot data and change history persistent: